Vagabond/erlang-syslog/README.md

 In an other shell :

     $ tail -f /var/log/sylsog

-Or for mac user :
+Or, for mac users :

     $ tail -f /var/log/system.log